ParsaBordbar/handy_shortcuts/readme.md

 Welcome to the **Handy_shortcuts**!
 This project allows you to control your computer using hand gestures, making it easier to launch applications, execute commands, and perform tasks without touching your keyboard or mouse.
-I wanted it to be customable so feel free to custom it for own use cases!
+I wanted it to be customaizeable so feel free to custom it for own use cases!

 ---